Sarah Halley Finn: Career

-Some of Finn's past credits include: Jon Favreau's comedy, Chef; Oliver Stone's drama, Wall Street: Money Never Sleeps; Martin McDonagh’s Seven Psychopaths and Shane Black’s The Nice Guys; sports films Miracle, Coach Carter, She's the Man, and Blue Crush; animated films The Little Prince, The Jungle Book (2016), and The Lion King (2019); and action films such as Fast & Furious and Kick-Ass.
+Some of Finn's upcoming credits include Martin McDonagh's Wild Horse Nine, and the biographic drama Ibelin, from Oscar Award winning production company Vendôme Pictures, and Oscar nominated director Morten Tyldum.
+Past credits include: Jon Favreau's comedy, Chef; Oliver Stone's drama, Wall Street: Money Never Sleeps; Martin McDonagh’s Seven Psychopaths and Shane Black’s The Nice Guys; sports films Miracle, Coach Carter, She's the Man, and Blue Crush; animated films The Little Prince, The Jungle Book (2016), and The Lion King (2019); and action films such as Fast & Furious and Kick-Ass.

-A graduate of theater and history at Yale University and member of AMPAS (Executive Committee, Casting Branch), Sarah has served on the Executive Board of Women in Film (WIF) and is on the Board of Advisors for the Master Class educational series.
+A graduate of theater and history at Yale University and member of AMPAS (Executive Committee, Casting Branch), Finn has served on the Executive Board of Women in Film (WIF) and is on the Board of Advisors for the Master Class educational series.
 She is also a member of the Ensemble Studio Theatre.

 Awards and nominations

 In 2023, Finn garnered a BAFTA nomination for Best Casting as well as a Hollywood Critics Association Award nomination in recognition of her work on Everything Everywhere All at Once.
 In 2021, Finn was nominated for two Primetime Emmy Awards: Outstanding Casting for a Limited or Anthology Series or Movie (WandaVision) and Outstanding Casting for a Drama Series (The Mandalorian).
+In 2026, Finn also earned a Children's and Family Emmy Award nomination for Outstanding Casting for a Live-Action Program for Skeleton Crew.
 She has also been nominated numerous times by the Casting Society of America, winning for The Lion King, Crash, Three Billboards Outside Ebbing, Missouri, Black Panther, Spider-Man: No Way Home, and Everything Everywhere All At Once.